feral-dot-io/leptos-chartistry/README.md

 - Stacked colours iterate but should use sequential colours with "min step by" fn
 - Should stacked colours be a single colour?
-- PeriodicTimestamps
-    - Take a Tz but might work with a fixed offset or naive datetime.
-    - Requires a formatter with Tz to be passed in.
-    - Should be reworked to avoid overlapping labels. `iter_aligned_range` should be passed a Duration instead of using Period::increment.
 - Check for TODOs

-Documentation:
-- Colours: need a general write up on difficulties

 Features:
 - Line dots